featanonymiccv2023/FeatEnHancer/README.md

 For ExDark testing,

+Create a new folder named "exdark" in the "data" folder.
-Download the [ExDark](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset) dataset and place the images into "data/exdark/" folder and run the test_exdark file
+Download the [ExDark](https://github.com/cs-chan/Exclusively-Dark-Image-Dataset) dataset and copy the images into "data/exdark/".
 Download the [exdark-checkpoint](https://drive.google.com/file/d/1W1sZZLCv6LroA6WTaitPxOHT1caSwGko/view) file and place it in the "checkpoint/" folder.
 Run the exdark testing script as below